comunica/website/pages/docs/2_modify/1_getting_started/5_contribute_actor.md

 If this command produces valid output, your development environment has been successfully setup.

-Let's navigate back to the repo root so we're ready for the next step:
+Let's navigate back to the repo root, so we're ready for the next step:
 ```bash
 $ cd ../..
 ```